-After getting hold of a speaker wire, you need to remove any kind of covering over your ignition system so that you can access the socket/cap underneath.
+After getting hold of the wire, you need to remove any kind of covering over your ignition system so that you can access the socket/cap underneath.

 Usually, speakers come with some kind of covering so make sure that you pull it off before proceeding forward with hotwiring steps.

-After you remove the ignition cover, you need to look for the location of the ignition system.
-If you are unable to find it, look for its location in the manual of your bike.
-If still, you cannot locate it, then you can conduct an online search with your bike model and surely you will come across videos that cover the ignition system.
+After you remove the ignition cover, you need to look for the location of the ignition wiring system.
+If you are unable to find the ignition wiring system, look for its location in the manual of your bike.
+If still, you cannot locate it, then you can conduct an online search with your bike model and surely you will come across videos that cover the ignition wiring system.